 - Establish a few minutes to check your e-mail, don’t check it every five minutes.

 - Control the time you spend on social networks or other leisure sites.
 You can install an extension for your browser like StayFocus that limits your time on these websites and prevents you from visiting them during certain times of the day.

-- Leave these type of activities as rest and reward of good progress in an important task.
+- Leave these type of activities like rest and reward of good progress in an important task.

 - Do not disturb!
 If you work at an office, hang on the door a “do not disturb” sign, this way people will know that you are doing an important task and you are not available.